CAST: “Competitive Angling as a Scientific Tool”

 Partnership

-We have partnered with the annual sea angling competition, the Sea Angling Classic (organised by Angling Spirit) to gather invaluable information about the data-poor target fish species (bass, bream, skates & rays, smoothhound and tope) caught during the competition.
+We have partnered with the annual sea angling competition, the Sea Angling Classic (organised by Angling Spirit) to gather invaluable information about the data-poor target fish species (bass, bream, skates & rays, smoothhound and tope) caught during the competition and developing replicable methodologies.

 The Southern Inshore Fisheries and Conservation Authority leads, champions and manages a sustainable marine environment and inshore fisheries by securing the right balance between social, environmental and economic benefits to ensure healthy seas, sustainable fisheries and a viable industry.

 The University of Portsmouth is the lead research partner on the CAST project.
-The team is made up of a collaboration between marine ecology researchers at the Institute of Marine Sciences and scientists from the Institute of Cosmology and Gravitation.
+The team is made up of a collaboration between marine ecology researchers at the Institute of Marine Sciences and scientists from the Institute of Cosmology and Gravitation who are developing the crucial AI technology to automate species ID and measurement.

 Funded by DEFRA